Underrout/lunar-monitor/README.md

 It's possible operating systems and/or antivirus software may flag this as malware since DLL injection is sometimes used by malicious software.
 If you are concerned about this, feel free to look through the source code, which is completely public, and build the binaries from it yourself instead of using binaries I provide directly (which, to be clear, are built from the exact same source code and only provided for convenience).

-I'm not sure if Lunar Monitor will work with older or future Lunar Magic versions, since addresses may move around.
-The Lunar Magic version I worked off of and tested with is 3.30 and I can't guarantee that any other version will work correctly, in fact they probably won't, so please keep that in mind.
+Lunar Monitor will very likely **not** work with older or future Lunar Magic versions, since addresses may move around.
+The Lunar Magic versions I worked off of and tested with are 3.30 and 3.31.

 ## Building